About Target ROAS bidding

 Keep in mind, if you don’t need to set targets for individual ad groups, a portfolio strategy may be able to offer better performance.

-Note: Portfolio bid strategy isn't applicable with Target ROAS for App campaigns for installs, Shopping, Demand Gen, or Hotel campaigns.
+Note: Portfolio bid strategy isn't applicable with Target ROAS for App campaigns for installs, Shopping, Demand Gen, Hotel, or Travel campaigns.

 Average target ROAS